10 Tips for People Who Think They Can’t Cook

 It’s important to learn a bit of the lingo before you get started.
 If the recipe calls for you to grease the pan or fold in egg whites, be sure you know what that means.
 Most general cooking terms are simple, but if you have any doubt, take a minute to look them up.

 If you’re just starting out, try to splurge on one good pan.
-Carbon steel, which is used by Calphalon and All-Clad, is great for a new cook.
-It transfers heat well and cleans up easily.
 Think you might like cast iron?
 Check out the thrift stores; they’re a great resource.
+Decide which is the best type for you with our frying pan buying guide.

 Don’t be overwhelmed by the instructions—follow the steps, one by one, and you’ll be fine.
 Sometimes one step is a whole paragraph.
 Separate that into sentences and you’ll discover the recipe is not as hard as you thought.